deangelisbd/nestjs-edgedb-test-1/README.md

     ```
     Note that in a new container, this step takes several seconds up to a minute the first time.
 An indicator that the server is up and running is the creation of the `node_modules` and `dist` directories.
 This is where the `npm install` scripts run on the container place all the dependency modules.
 There may be some logging to the console after running this, but you can ignore and get access back to the prompt by starting to type again.

-3. To view the nestjs logs in order to debug errors use
+3. Start the React development environment

     ```bash
-    $ make logs nestjs
+    $ make start react
     ```
+    Note that in a new container, this step takes several seconds up to a minute the first time.

-4. To stop the NestJS and EdgeDB containers
+4. To view the NestJS or React or EdgeDB logs in order to debug errors use

     ```bash
+    $ make logs [ nestjs | react | edgedb ]
+    ```

+5. To stop all the containers

+    ```bash
     $ make stop
     ```

-5. Add data to DB if not already populated.
+6. Add data to DB if not already populated.
 In a new shell:
     ```bash
     $ edgedb --dsn=edgedb://edgedb@localhost:5656/edgedb --tls-security=insecure
     ```